 Cholesterol medications: Consider the options

 A healthy lifestyle is the first defense against high cholesterol.
-But sometimes diet and exercise aren't enough, and you may need to take cholesterol medications.
-Cholesterol medications might help:
+But sometimes diet and exercise aren't enough.
+You might also need to take cholesterol medications to help:

 - Decrease your low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol that increases the risk of heart disease